 Gina Solebello, Co-Director

 Gina is a freelance stage manager.
-She holds a Bachelor’s degree in Musical Theatre from Marywood University, located in Scranton, PA and moved to New York City in 2014 to pursue a career in the arts.
+She holds a Bachelor’s degree in Musical Theatre from Marywood University, and moved to NYC in 2014 to pursue a career in the arts.
 Gina is the current Production Stage Manager for The Flea Theater's world premiere play, Inanimate.
-She has previously stage managed for the Inversion Theater Company, and is a member of their Artistic Associate Advisory Committee.
-She has also stage managed for Vital Theatre Company's touring production of Twinkle Tames A Dragon.
-Most recently, Gina worked directly with the stage management team of the Alvin Ailey American Dance Theater as a production assistant for three consecutive seasons.
+She has previously stage managed for the InVersion Theatre Company, and is a member of their Artistic Associate Advisory Committee.
+Gina worked directly with the stage management team of the Alvin Ailey American Dance Theater as a production assistant for three consecutive seasons.
 This fall, Gina will be stage managing the fall tour of Miss Nelson is Missing with Two Beans Productions.

 Haley Robinson, Project Manager

 Haley graduated from Sarah Lawrence College in 2015, where she concentrated in dance and social sciences.
 In the 2013-2014 academic year, she studied at the Trinity Laban Conservatoire for dance in London, England.
 There she was able to hone in on her interests in community-based dance education and arts administration.
 Currently, she is working at Columbia University as the Administrative Coordinator in the Psychology Department as well as studying Nonprofit Management in the School for Professional Studies.

 MILA PINIGIN, CO-FOUNDER